alljoyn/extras-webdocs/docs/develop/building/ios-osx/index.md

 # Building iOS/OS X

+Note, some of the paths below will need to be adjusted based on the version downloaded

 ## Setup

-1. Download the following ZIP files from the iOS section of the Source page, https://www.allseenalliance.org/source-code:
+1. [Download][download] the following iOS SDKs:
      * Core SDK (release)
      * Onboarding SDK
      * Configuration SDK